 In addition to due process, the VA can do a number of things that can be considered harmful error.
 It is common for the VA to include information about previous disciplines even if those alleged disciplinary actions were undocumented counselings or reprimands that had expired from the employee's file.

 Finally, the employee can raise discrimination or whistleblower defenses.
 In fact, the employee can force a stay on the decision if they raise a prohibited personnel practices complaint to the Office of Special Counsel, or a disclosure to the newly formed VA Office of Accountability and Whistleblower Protection.
 At particularly problematic VA facilities, we have been able to successfully put proposed removals on hold for well over a year.

 Some of these defenses are even more effective when the employee lays the groundwork before receiving a proposed removal.
 If you feel you are being targeted, it is important to contact an attorney and discuss how to protect yourself from future actions and how to enhance your legal defenses.

 Regardless of whether you are a Title 38 or hybrid employee, you should strongly consider calling an attorney and asking whether the proposed removal is open to legal challenges and defenses.
-If you'd like a free consultation from an attorney at Solomon, Maharaj & Kasimati regarding your proposed removal or related employment issues, call (813) 497-7650 or email email@example.com.
+If you'd like to consult with an attorney at Solomon, Maharaj & Kasimati regarding your proposed removal or related employment issues, call (813) 497-7650 or email firstname.lastname@example.org.